THOMASELOVE/431-quizzes-2024/quiz2/README.md

 ## Data

-In our Shared Drive, in the Quiz 2 Materials folder (and the data subfolder within it), I have provided five data sets that are mentioned in the Quiz and which may be helpful to you.
+In our Shared Drive, in the Quiz 2 Materials folder (and the data subfolder within it), I have provided six data files that are mentioned in the Quiz and which may be helpful to you.
+You'll also [find them here](https://github.com/THOMASELOVE/431-quizzes-2024/tree/main/quiz2/data).

 ## Google Form Answer Sheet